amartinezacosta/MSPIO/README.md

  MAP_UART_transmitData(EUSCI_A0_BASE, c);
 ```

 I personally want to achieve a full Input/Output project, meaning that file handling must be added for this project.
 In a future iteration of this project I plan to include a file system so that the Input/Output will be completed.
-If you
+If you wish to contribute to this project send me a pull request with the updates, I will gladly review your changes :smiley:.